Famous people from North East England of the past and present

 Eldon the Eloper

 Born in the Sandgate area of Newcastle’s quayside, Scott’s father was a member of the coal fitter’s guild.
 Young Scott studied at Newcastle Grammar School and Oxford University, initially hoping to pursue a church career but later opted for law.
-He is best known for eloping to Scotland as a young man, to marry his lover, Bessie Surtees.
+He is best-known for eloping to Scotland as a young man, to marry his lover, Bessie Surtees.
 She was the daughter of the wealthy Newcastle banker Aubone Surtees who lived in Sandhill in a house known today as Bessie Surtees House.
 Aubone objected to their marriage so with the assistance of a friend, Scott climbed a ladder to Bessie’s window and carried her off to Scotland for marriage.
 The Scott family’s business and political career progressed with some help from the notorious Andrew Stoney Bowes of Gibside (See Mary Eleanor Bowes).
 Scott entered parliament in 1782, representing a seat in Hertfordshire and entered the House of Lords in 1799 being appointed Lord Chancellor in 1801.
 His title, Lord Eldon, was from Eldon near Bishop Auckland.
 Eldon Square in Newcastle upon Tyne is named in honour of John Scott.
 Scott’s elder brother William Scott, Lord Stowell (1745-1836) was a noted judge of the time.
-Born in Heworth near Gateshead he was educated, like his younger brother, at the Royal Grammar School and Oxford University and is recalled in the name of Newcastle’s Stowell Street.
+Born in Heworth near Gateshead he was educated, like his younger brother, at the Royal Grammar School and at Oxford University.
+Stowell is recalled in the name of Newcastle’s Stowell Street.

 Sir Ridley Scott